THE ASHBORY STORY (1985 - 2002)

 During these negotiations, the company was undergoing some major changes with the result that Guild Guitars was taken over by Avnet and became 'The Guild Guitar Corporation' under the leadership of Jerre Haskew.
 Mark Dronge was no longer involved although, from the Ashbory point of view, this was not a factor as Guild was still pushing ahead with plans for its manufacture.

-The Guild Ashbory was officially launched in January '87 at the NAMM show, California.
+The Guild Ashbory was officially launched in January 1987 at the NAMM show in Anaheim, California.
 Guild had done a good publicity job and had succeeded in acquiring some influential musicians to endorse the product.
 These endorsements along with some well-placed advertising and a string of reviews in the music press led to an encouraging number of orders.
 At last the Ashbory had come of age.

 At times it had seemed like a long journey from the rubber band experiments in Cornwall to the fully-fledged instrument that was now being offered to the world by an established American guitar company, although in reality it had made it in under two years which is actually quite fast for any new invention.
 The initial production run of two thousand instruments was now well underway, and it looked like the Ashbory was here to stay.

 There was one aspect of the design, however, which proved to be a problem; the tuners were just not man enough for the job.
 The tuners used were actually a modified version of a ukulele friction peg made by Schaller which had been more than capable on earlier prototypes – but now the strings being used were of greater tension and it became evident that a geared tuner was necessary.
 The trouble was that Guild had invested in eight thousand of the uke pegs and was not keen to correct this fault until stocks were exhausted.
 This would not have been a huge problem under normal circumstances but there were now other more pressing matters arising within Guild which meant that Ashbory project had become less important.